rgmyr/keras-texture/README.md

 #### Usage Notes

 - Be careful with reuse of single model for `fA` and `fB` (*e.g.*, asymmetry via different output layers).
 Weights will be shared if you use the same instantiation of the original model to generate both models.
+This may or may not be desirable.

 If the dimensionality of local feature vectors is 512, and there are `N` classes, the size of a fully-connected classification layer will be very large (`512*512*N=262,144*N`).
-With random weight initialization, it seems pretty difficult to train a layer of this size for moderate to large `N`, so I'm looking at writing an initializer that uses logistic regression, something which is *not* mentioned in the paper, but which is present in the authors' matlab release.
+With random weight initialization, it seems pretty difficult to train a layer of this size for moderate to large `N`.

 ## FV-CNN

-The `texture.fisher` module provides the `FVCNN` class for generating Fisher vector encodings from pretrained CNNs using the `cyvlfeat` wrappers for the `VLFeat` C library.
+The `texture.models.FVCNN` generates Fisher vector encodings from pretrained CNNs using the `cyvlfeat` wrappers for the `VLFeat` C library.
 A `FVCNN` instance can be constructed with an arbitrary CNN, or with a string specifying one of the supported ImageNet-pretrained models from `keras.applications`.
 A training set of images is required to generate the Gaussian Mixture Model of local feature vector distribution and train a support vector classifier.
 The training set can be a batch-style 4D numpy array, or a list of variable-size 3D image arrays.

 ## Benchmarks

-Working on benchmarking models constructed with various texture recognition datasets:

-Some fine-grained classification datasets are also of interest, but benchmarking those has a lower priority for me at the moment:
+Working on benchmarking models constructed with various texture recognition datasets.
+Some fine-grained classification datasets are also of interest, but benchmarking those has a lower priority for me at the moment.

 - [Birds-200](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) (2011 version)
 - [FGVC-Aircraft](http://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/)